Google launches TensorFlow Quantum, a machine learning framework for training quantum models

 Quantum computing enthusiasts hope the technology’s efficient simulating properties will lead to advances in life sciences, decryption, chemical or material development, and optimization.

 The launch of TensorFlow Quantum comes the same week as TensorFlow Dev Summit, an annual meeting of machine learning practitioners who use the framework at Google offices in Silicon Valley.
-Due to continued fallout from the coronavirus, the in-person element of the event was cancelled.
+Due to continued fallout from the coronavirus, Google cancelled the in-person element of the event.